Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Experiments Empirical Evidence

 We study the CivilComments binary classification task from WILDS \citep{koh2021wilds}, which targets robustness under subpopulation-shift.
 The metrics are mean accuracy and worst-group accuracy on the test data.
 Worst-group accuracy is the minimum accuracy over 16 identity$\times$label slices.

-We represent each comment using a fixed hashed $n$-gram feature map and train only a linear classifier head.
+We represent each comment using a fixed hashed $n$-gram feature map and train a linear classifier head.
 We avoid fine-tuning a pretrained transformer in this experiment to focus on the goal of comparing \emph{training objectives} under a common and tractable representation, rather than to study representation learning or to match state-of-the-art performance.
 Holding the feature map fixed makes the comparison more controlled and enables repeated runs and hyperparameter sweeps.
 All methods share the same input representation and head family, and differ only in the DRO-induced objective and its stochastic approximation.

 Baselines are ERM, GroupDRO~\citep{sagawa2020distributionally}, CVaR, and $\chi^2$-DRO~\citep{namkoong2016advances}.
 We propose an LV extension of GroupDRO, which we call LV-Group.
-Let $\ell_{\theta}(\xi)$ be the loss on an example $\xi$ with a decision $\theta$, and let $\hat \P_g$ be the empirical distribution of group $g$.
+In this experiment, a data point is $\xi=(x,y,g)$, where $x$ is the feature vector, $y\in\{0,1\}$ is the label, and $g$ is the group indicator.
+Here, we write the classifier parameters as $\theta$ to avoid notation overlap.
+Let $f_{\theta}(\xi)$ be the per-example cross-entropy loss, and let $\hat \P_g$ be the empirical distribution of group $g$.
 GroupDRO considers the worst-case objective over uncertain group mixture weights,

 where $\Delta_G$ is the $(G-1)$-dimensional probability simplex.
 This ambiguity set is induced by all mixtures of the empirical group conditionals.
 Similar forms of $\mathcal{C}_{\mathrm{G}}$ appear in IP literature as the \emph{credal model averaging} credal set, used to obtain robust model-averaged predictions under prior model uncertainty \citep{corani2013credal}.